abdulmoiz31/portal-app/README.md

-# README
+# How To Run:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version '3.0.2'

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* run 'bundle install' to install all gems added in gemfile

-* How to run the test suite
+* run 'rails s' to start run project on localhost

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...